…likely just tired. Or perhaps you are learning to respond in more helpful ways.

 The core issue in my mind every time I start to post some thought about politics or policy or the latest story everyone is freaking out about is that I don’t know enough of the facts to weigh in.

-Let’s take the latest issue (at the time of this writing): the separation of immigrant kids from their families at the border.
+Let’s take the latest issue (at the time of this initial writing): the separation of immigrant kids from their families at the border.

 I’m sure (without even looking) that there is an article at Breitbart or the National Review that is explaining how the liberals are misunderstanding and/or mischaracterizing the story as ICE agents removing screaming children from parents when it’s really about ______.